Dhruva2/MinimallyDisruptiveCurves.docs/index.md

 Since it's just a `<div>` block, you can put this construction wherever you like and locally style your text.

-### LaTeX and Maths

-Essentially three things are imitated from LaTeX

-1. you can introduce definitions using `\newcommand`
-1. you can use hyper-references with `\eqref`, `\cite`, ...
-1. you can show nice maths (via KaTeX)

-The definitions can be introduced in the page or in the `config.md` (in which case they're available everywhere as opposed to just in that page).
-For instance, the commands `\scal` and `\R` are defined in the config file (see `src/config.md`) and can directly be used whereas the command `\E` is defined below (and therefore only available on this page):

 \newcommand{\E}[1]{\mathbb E\left[#1\right]}